Can you migrate Windows Server to new hardware machine?

 If you think it is too cumbersome, you can use advanced software to move Windows Server 2016 to new hardware with ease.
 Find a kind of software to migrate Windows Server 2003/2008/2012 to new hardware.

-Advanced way to migrate Windows Server to new hardware
+Easier way to migrate Windows Server 2016 to new hardware

 AOMEI Backupper Server is reliable backup and recovery software which helps you do Windows Server 2016 migration to new hardware in this case.
-With its feature Universal Restore, you can restore system image to different hardware regardless of its firmware and partition style.
+With its feature Universal Restore, you can restore system image to different hardware regardless of its firmware and partition style, since it will automatically install proper drivers for essential Server Hardware Abstraction Layer (HAL) and mass storage devices.

 Step-by-step guide: restore Windows Server 2016 to new hardware